Yunxiang-Li/Cpp_Primer/Chapter 10. Generic Algorithms/Chapter 10. Generic Algorithms.md

 **Why do you think the algorithms don’t change the size of containers?**

 Because algorithms only operate on iterators, not containers.
-Thus, algorithms cannot (directly) add or remove elements.
+Therefore, algorithms cannot (directly) add or remove elements.
 C++ is designed so for seperating container operations and algorithms.